gridsome/gridsome/packages/source-drupal/README.md

 `node--article: 'aritlces/:langcode/:slug' -> /aritcles/en/lorem-ipsum`

 ### Excludes
-A majority of the endpoints returned in the api schema are not necessary so `@gridsome/source-drupal` excludes some by default.
-See those defaults in `src/constants.js`:
+A majority of the endpoints returned in the api schema are not necessary so `@gridsome/source-drupal` exclude some by default.
+See those defaults in `lib/constants.js`.

+> WARNING: A majority of JSON:API endpoints will throw 401/403s unless permissions are granted
+> If you provide your own excludes, the defaults will not be used
 ```
-// default excludes can be imported
+// default exclude can be imported
-const { excludes } = require('@gridsome/source-drupal')
+const { defaultExcludes } = require('@gridsome/source-drupal')

 module.exports = {
   plugins: [